mooltipass/minible/betatester_guidelines.md

 ### [](#header-3)Updating your Device
 Insert your smarcard **the wrong way around** inside the device.
 Connect your device to your computer **using USB**, make sure Bluetooth connectivity is disabled.
-In moolticute, press CTRL-SHIFT-F3 (SHIFT-Command-F3 on Mac) in such a way that all 3 keys are pressed at the end of the shortcut.
+In Moolticute, press CTRL-SHIFT-F3 (SHIFT-Command-F3 on Mac) in such a way that all 3 keys are pressed at the end of the shortcut.
 The BLE Dev tab will appear:
 ![](https://github.com/mooltipass/minible/blob/gh-pages/images/minible_update_guide/ble_dev_tab.PNG?raw=true)
-Click on the "Select Bundle File" button and select the bundle file we sent you by email.
-Then click on the "Flash Aux MCU" and/or "Flash Main MCU" **according to the update instructions you will have received with the bundle file**.
+Click on the "Select Bundle File" button and select the bundle file we sent you by email, the upload will start automatically.
-Please make sure to allow some time to passs (15 to 20 seconds) after pressing any of the "Flash" buttons.
+Once the upload is performed, **click the Flash button for the Aux MCU**.
+The BLE Dev tab will then disappear and you'll hear the device disconnecting and reconnecting from USB.
+Press the CTRL-SHIFT-F3 (SHIFT-Command-F3 on Mac) shortcut again, head to the BLE Dev tab and this time press the **Flash button for the Main MCU**.
+If everything goes well, you'll see the device reboot.